la2050/archive/_projects/2015/the-cyber-insecurity-initiative-of-the-los-angeles-health-care-security-systems-project.md

   cyber threat perceptions and actual vulnerabilities.
 project_image: 'https://img.youtube.com/vi/NNetdspYB4M/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/NNetdspYB4M'
-'In one to three sentences, please describe your proposal.': >- Nearly all of LA’s hospitals use electronic health records.
-We have identified a mismatch between perceived versus actual vulnerabilities, and according to cybersecurity experts, electronic systems are much more vulnerable than we realize, which places LA County residents at great risk.
-  Our initiative will conduct a thorough vulnerability assessment of digital healthcare information in LA’s hospitals to assess the differences between cyber threat perceptions and actual vulnerabilities.
 Where will you be working?:
   - County of Los Angeles
 How do you plan to use these resources to make change?: